High Expectations and Rigorous Instruction

 Guiding Questions:

-To what extent do I emphasize that teachers should focus on students’ skill development relative to conceptual understanding and critical thinking?
-How do I encourage and support teachers to teach for conceptual understanding and develop critical thinking in their classes?
+What are my expectations around teachers' instructional focus on student skill development, conceptual understanding, and critical thinking?
+How do I encourage and support teachers to develop these educational goals in their classes?

 Exploring

-I expect teachers to focus on student skill development only.
+I expect teachers to primarily focus on the learning and achievement of students' skill development.

 Growing

-I expect teachers to focus on student skill development with some attention to conceptual understanding and critical thinking.
+I expect teachers to focus on student skill development with some attention to conceptual understanding.

 Utilizing

-I expect teachers to focus primarily on student conceptual understanding and critical thinking, while also supporting skill development.
+I expect teachers to focus primarily on conceptual understanding while also supporting student skill development.

 Transforming

-I expect and provide support for teachers to focus primarily on student conceptual understanding and critical thinking, while also supporting skill development.
+I expect teachers to focus primarily on student conceptual understanding and critical thinking while also supporting student skill development.

 Relationships